-☒ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Quarterly Period Ended September 30, 2019

-OR

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission File No.: 001-36534

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-73-1408526 (I.R.S.
-Employer Identification Number

-1025 Willa Springs Drive Winter Springs, Florida (Address of principal executive offices)

-32708 (Zip Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former Name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of of the Act: Title of each class: Trading Symbol Name of each exchange on which registered: Common stock, par value \$0.0001 IRMD NASDAQ Capital Market months (or for such shorter period the red to be filed by Section 13 or 15(d) of the Securities at the registrant was required to file such reports), and Indicate by check mark whether the registrant has submitted electronically pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the regreporting company.
-See definitions of "large ac Rule 12b-2 of the Exchange Act. n accelerated filer, a non-accelerated filer or a smaller nd "smaller reporting company" as defined in Large accelerated filer \square Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by che complying with any new or revised financial ac not to use the extended transition period for it to Section 13(a) of the Exchange Act.
-Yes ⊠ No □ Indicate by check mark whether the registrant is s a shell company (as defined in Rule e 12b-2 of the Exchange Act).
-Yes □ No ⊠ The registrant had 11,484,583 shares of commo n stock, par value \$0.0001 per share, outstanding as of October 31, 2019.
+FORM 10-Q ■ QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURIT TES EXCHANGE ACT OF 1934 For the Q Quarterly Period Ended March 31, 2 020 OR ☐ TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 ansition period from to ommission File No.: 001-36534 MED CORPORAT Delaware (State or other jurisdiction of incorporation or organization) 73-1408526 (I.R.S.
+Employer Identification Number 1025 Willa Springs Drive Winter Springs, Florida (Address of principal executive offices) 32708 (Zip Code) (Registrant (407) 677-8022 t's telephone number, including area of eode) (Former Name, former ad N/A Idress and former fiscal year, if change ed since last report) Securities registered pursuant to Section 12(b) of the Act: Common stock, par value \$0.0001 Trading Symbol IRMD Name of each exchange on which registered NASDAQ Capital Market Indicate by check mark whether the registrant (1) has f 1934 during the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has subtraction the preceding 12 months (or for such shorter period that the registrant has subtraction to the preceding 12 months (or for such shorter period that the registrant has subtraction to the preceding 12 months (or for such shorter period that the registrant has subtraction to the preceding 12 months (or for such shorter period that the registrant has subtraction to the preceding 12 months (or for such shorter period that the registrant has subtraction to the preceding 12 months (or for such shorter period that the registrant has subtraction to the preceding 12 months (or for such shorter period that the registrant has subtraction to the preceding 12 months (or for such shorter period that the registrant has subtraction to the preceding that the preceding the preceding that the registrant has subtraction to the preceding that the preceding the nitted electronically pursuant to Rule istrant was required to submit such file 405 of Regulation S-T (§232.405 of this chapter) during es).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large See definitions of "large accelerated filer," "accelerated filer" at Large accelerated filer \square Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to Sec Indicate by check mark whether the registrant is a shell compan y (as defined in Rule 12b-2 of the Exc change Act).
+Yes □ No ⊠

+The registrant had 12,049,978 shares of common stock, par value \$0.0001 per share, outstanding as of May 1, 2020.

+IRADIMED CORPORATION